Swarm-SLAM : Sparse Decentralized Collaborative Simultaneous Localization and Mapping Framework for Multi-Robot Systems: Front-End

 \subsection{Inter-Robot Communication}

-It is worth noting, that both for the spectral matching and the vertex exchange policy, a \textit{broker} needs to be dynamically elected among the robots in communication range.
+It is worth noting, that both for the spectral matching and the vertex exchange policy, a temporary \textit{broker} needs to be dynamically elected among the robots in communication range.
 The broker then computes the matches and sends requests for the vertices to be transferred.
-In our current implementation, the broker is simply the robot with the lowest ID, but it could be elected through a more informed decentralized negotiation (e.g. based on the available computation resources onboard each robots).
+In our current implementation, the broker is simply the robot in range with the lowest ID according to our neighbor management system, but it could be elected with a different decentralized mechanism (e.g. based on the available computation resources onboard each robot).

-As mentioned above, the user of \shortname can control the communication bandwidth by setting a candidate budget.
-They can also specify the rate at which the computation loops run in the different processes, allowing for example the user to dictate the number of candidates to select per second.